marnix/MEPK/README.md

-    * Abbreviation elimination is by a (non-kernel) proof which is created from a proof P (with grounding SS and grounded TT) which has abbreviations A and AA: the created proof has grounding statements SS; its grounded statements are TT-after-expanding-all-of-AA; and it has only abbreviations AA.
+    * Abbreviation elimination is by a (non-kernel) proof which is created from a proof P (with grounding SS and grounded TT) which has abbreviations A and AA: the created proof has grounding statements SS; its grounded statements are TT-after-expanding-A; and it has only abbreviations AA.

     * An abbreviation can also add hypotheses, so that it is possible to say,